hari-katha/hari-katha.github.io/content/articles/experiences_of_Ramdas_Pandit.md

 * And dedicate ourselves to loving service of humanity in the name of Param Puruṣa.

 Our most beloved BABA is ever-ready to lift us into His divine lap.

+## Emergency Period

+Emergency period in India was from 25th June 1975 to 21st March 1977.
+All the institutions of Anandmarg were closed and workers as well active Anandmargis were arrested during that period.
+I had infected chest during emergency periods India and developed chronic asthma and still today I am living with oxygen bottles round the clock.
+Thanks to BABA 's blessings I am alive today.
+In emergency period I was forced to remain underground and needed medical attention to treat chronic asthma.
+So I finally decided to return during emergency period.
+Since then I am serving BABA 's mission as simple Anandmargi.
+Interestingly  when I met Baba in jail as Chief Secretary of SDM that time also BABA told me " ...you have Tivra Sanskara and you have to go back. " .
+I was surprised and asked BABA " I am cut off from my normal life how I will maintain myself ?"
+BABA looked at me told " ...to maintain your life is my responsibility you will not have to worry for it. ".
+Till today I am completely cared for all my requirements.
+I spent 12 years as active  whole timer  (WT) and now as active Anandmargi I am member of Bhukti Committee  Ahmedabad  India.
+Any more information if needed, I will explain accordingly.